mythaxis/mythaxis.github.io/content/submissions.md

 Please use the email subject line **MYTHAXIS SUBMISSION – *STORY TITLE*** to evade spam filters.

-Feel free to include a concise cover letter and/or author bio, though neither is mandatory. ***Mythaxis*** has a history of publishing first-time authors, and we mean to continue this tradition.
+Feel free to include a concise cover letter and/or author bio, though neither is mandatory. ***Mythaxis*** welcomes authors of all levels of experience.
+We have a history of publishing first-time authors, and we mean to continue this tradition.